 He explained that Mandarin is currently spoken by nearly one-fifth of the world’s population.
 In fact, the United States has a significant Chinese-speaking population with approximately 3 million U.S. residents speaking Chinese at home.
 Beede explained that learning Chinese language actually opens up a unique window into one of the world’s richest and most ancient civilizations because learning Chinese language also means learning about Chinese history, cultural values, philosophical and religious beliefs, and aesthetic traditions.

 Beede also shared stories with the students about his life experiences living in China and Chinese culture.
-Upon graduation from BH-BL, Beede attended Harvard University and then joined the U.S. Department of State where he was adult pointing to a map with three students watchingassigned to study Mandarin in Taipei, Taiwan.
+Upon graduation from BH-BL, Beede attended Harvard University and then joined the U.S. Department of State where he was assigned to study Mandarin in Taipei, Taiwan.
 His career was primarily as an economic officer, including working on trade, intellectual property rights, civil aviation, fisheries, and promotion of U.S. exports.

 He had Chinese language assignments in Taipei and Kaohsiung, Taiwan and in Beijing and Shanghai, China, totaling nearly 17 years.
 In addition, he had assignments in Belize and Denmark, as well as in Washington, DC.
 Since his retirement in 2014, he has been contracting with the US Department of State updating and revising the Mandarin language training program for Foreign Service Officers.